winwiz1/crisp-react/README.md

 ## Project Highlights

 #### React Application Splitting
 [Create React App](https://github.com/facebook/create-react-app) creates a client app that consists of one Single Page Application (SPA).
 When dealing with a feature-rich application, it's often beneficial to split it into several units.
 For React, SPA fits the role of such a unit quite naturally.
 Each SPA can be responsible for its own area of functionality.
 For example, one SPA can offer an introductory set of screens for the first-time user or handle login.
 Another SPA could implement the rest of the application, except for Auditing or Reporting that can be catered for by yet another SPA.
 When Crisp React project is built, it creates a client application with two SPAs.
-This number can be easily increased or decreased - see [SPA configuration](#spa-configuration).
+This number can be easily increased or decreased - see [SPA Configuration](#spa-configuration).

 #### Debugging Functionality
 Features simultaneous client and backend debugging.
 You can launch a debugging configuration in VS Code that starts the client and the backend so that breakpoints can be set in both.
 This is complimented by other debugging scenarios described below including debugging on the production client bundles using Typescript source code in either VS Code or Chrome DevTools.